 Deep Blue Sea.
 An underwater facility housing intelligent sharks.
 The sharks pulled a Batman Gambit on the humans, herding them around so they'd flood the complex and sink it low enough for the sharks to escape!
 They even (possibly) learned how to turn an oven on while one of the humans was in it.

-In Tremors, the Graboids can not only think, but learn very quickly, to the dismay of the citizens of Perfection.
-Though they start out pretty much just grabbing at whatever's walking around, and smashing through things, later on they dig a trap, and one even figures out the dynamite-on-a-string trick.
+The Graboids can not only think, but learn very quickly, to the dismay of the citizens of Perfection.
+Though they start out just grabbing at whatever's walking around, and smashing through things, later on they dig a trap, and one even figures out the dynamite-on-a-string trick.

 The unfortunate campers in The Ruins realize the plant-like entity they're trapped with is mimicking their voices to lure them into a trap.
 It also mimics a cell phone ringtone further inside the ruin because it knows humans will go to that noise.
-When it learns of one girl's strong desire to cut herself, it proceeds to repeat her own words to her "I want to cut, I want to cut I want to cut IWANTTOCUT!"
+When it learns of one girl's strong desire to cut herself (to get rid of vines she thinks are inside of her), it proceeds to repeat her own Madness Mantra back to her until she snaps.

 Jumanji.
 The ominous drumbeat that draws people to uncovering the board game heavily implies that it wants to be found.
 It's stated outright when the young Alan and Sarah first play.